arm61/pylj/docs/source/molecular-dynamics.md

 :pyobject: heat_bath
 ```

-Called every step it is a crude thermostat, since it removes the natural fluctuations of the temperature, but it is simple and it holds the target.
+Called every step it is a crude thermostat: it removes the natural fluctuations of the temperature, and averages taken under it are close to, but not exactly, those of a system at that temperature.
+It is simple and it holds the target, which is what the ideal gas law chapter needs.

 ```{code-cell} python
 simulation = MDSimulation.initialise(16, 300, 50, seed=0, **model)